Blueberry Muffin Murder (Hannah Swensen Mysteries, Book 3)

 By Joanne Fluke

 The third book in Joanne Fluke's captivating Hannah Swensen mysteries, Blueberry Muffin Murder, sees the intrepid sleuth faced with a grisly death in her own pantry.

 The jealous rival stirs up a storm in Joanne Fluke's enchanting Hannah Swensen mystery Blueberry Muffin Murder.
 Packed full of delicious recipes and perfect for fans of M. C. Beaton and Cindy Bell.

 It's the annual Winter Carnival in Lake Eden, Minnesota, and Hannah Swensen is set to cook up a storm at her popular bakery, The Cookie Jar.
 So she is less than impressed when the honour of creating the official Winter Carnival cake goes to famous lifestyle guru Connie Mac.

 When America's 'Cooking Sweetheart' rolls into town, Hannah discovers Connie is bossy, bad-tempered, and downright domineering.
-Things finally boil over when Hannah arrives at The Cookie Jar to find the Winter Carnival cake burnt to a crisp - with Connie Mac lying dead in her pantry, struck down while eating of Hannah's famous blueberry muffins.
+Things finally boil over when Hannah arrives at The Cookie Jar to find the Winter Carnival cake burnt to a crisp - with Connie Mac lying dead in her pantry, struck down while eating one of Hannah's famous blueberry muffins.
 Can Minnesota's favourite baking sleuth find the person responsible before others meet the same sticky end?